sc0ttkclark/exports-and-reports/readme.txt

 * Get paginated / full data from a report in JSON format

 == Changelog ==

+= 0.8.7 =
+* Fixed a problem with backslashes in URLs for Windows file exports, props @ZelonGames [#16]
+* Removed jQuery UI Datepicker functionality and replaced with HTML input types date, time, and datetime-local. [#10]
+* Added support for numeric values in XLSX exports instead of treating them as strings for the export. [#18]
+* Updated compatibility with WP 5.7

 = 0.8.6 =
 * Fixed a problem where the SQL upgrade would try to run after it's already done the install and is already up-to-date